Bluegales/certificates/example_scripts/README.md

-# example_scripts
+# Example Scripts

-This folder contains scripts to easily test single parts of the whole project.
+This folder contains scripts for easily testing individual parts of the project.

-## Get started
+## Get Started

-`cp config_example.ts config.ts`

-**Optional:** change the chain
+1. Copy `config_example.ts` to `config.ts`.
+2. *Optional:* Change the chain.
+3. Add the following information
+   1. your private key you want to use to attest
+   2. your public key under attester.
+   3. your lighthouse api key.

-add your private key to the config add your public key under attester make sure you have funds on the chain you specified
+4. Ensure you have funds on the specified chain.

-to test run:
+To test, run:

 `npx tsx sample_scripts/script.ts`

+# Scripts

+## Hash

-## Scripts
+Scripts for verifying documents.

 ### create_schema

+Facilitates creating a schema for attestations.

+**Elements:**
-This script facilitates the creation of a schema for attestations.
-The schema is designed to accommodate a single `uint256` value, representing the hash of the file.
+- `hash`: uint256 representing the hash of the file.

-Instructions
+**Instructions:**
-- This script is intended for one-time use.
+- One-time use.
-- After deployment, ensure to add the generated schema ID to the `config.ts` file under `elements.schemaId`.
+- After deployment, add the generated schema ID to `config.ts` under `documentHashSchema`.

+### attest

+Creates an on-chain attestation about the validity of a document.

+### verify

+Verifies if a given hash is valid.

+## File

+Scripts for handling decentralized stored files.

-### attest_hash
+### create_schema

+Facilitates creating a schema for user files.

+**Elements:**
+- `name`: string representing the user's chosen name.
+- `cid`: uint256 representing the CID stored on Lighthouse.

+**Instructions:**
+- One-time use.
+- After deployment, add the generated schema ID to `config.ts` under `cidFilesSchema`.

-### derypt_file
+### upload

+Uploads a file to Lighthouse.

-### list_files
+### attest

+Creates an attestation with the users wallet as a recipient.
+This ensures the user does not lose their CID, making it impossible to access the file.
+Additionally, it adds a user-chosen name to the file, allowing them to identify it.

-### upload_file
+### get_cids

+Uses the previously created attestation about CIDs belonging to a user to retrieve all files associated with the wallet.

-### verify_hash
+### download

+Requires the user to sign a message to prove their identity.
+Once authenticated, the file will be downloaded.